WilliDieEnte/modpacks/LabyMod.md

 # LabyMod (Unofficial)
-LabyMod is a copyright of LabyMedia GmbH.
+###### LabyMod is a copyright of LabyMedia GmbH.
 This is a community modpack to make adoption of LabyMod easier.
-I am not affiliated with them in any shape or form.
+This project or I am not affiliated with them in any shape or form.

 [Prism Launcher](https://prismlauncher.org/), [Modrinth Launcher](https://modrinth.com/app) & [CurseForge Launcher](https://www.curseforge.com/download/app) are supported.